This Is the Most Difficult Part about Keto

 However, the fact that preparation is often required can be an issue.

 Especially if you’re frequently forced to eat out for work, or circumstance.
-If that’s you, the best thing you can do is order food you know to be high in fat, ask for all breads, dressings, and other high-carb foods to be left off (or put on the side), and bring a Satiate Shake with you.
+If that’s you, the best thing you can do is order food you know to be high in fat, ask for all breads, dressings, and other high-carb foods to be left off (or put on the side), and bring a Ketox Shake with you.

 These two in combination can help make sure an inability to prepare for lunch does not throw you off the rails.